Adnn/tptg/README.md

 - Download the latest Boost libraries [http://www.boost.org/](http://www.boost.org/)
 - Unzip it somewhere on your filesystem
-- Using CMake-gui, set the source code folder to your anteater folder, the build folder to a /build subfolder in your anteater folder
+- Using CMake-gui, set the source code folder to your anteater folder, the build folder to a `/build` subfolder in your anteater folder
-- Then, in CMake-gui add a new entry (Add Entry) called Boost\_INCLUDE\_DIR, or type "Filepath", pointing to the folder where you unzipped Boost (typically boost_1_58_0)
+- Then, in CMake-gui add a new entry (Add Entry) called `Boost\_INCLUDE\_DIR`, or type "Filepath", pointing to the folder where you unzipped Boost (typically boost_1_58_0)
 - Click "Generate"

 **Build TPTG**